CodeYourFuture/The-Piscine/Project-Spaced-Repetition-Tracker/README.md

 Expected result:

-- The agenda for User 3 is shown, with the revision dates shown as follows:
+- The agenda for user 3 is shown, with the revision dates shown as follows:
   - (No topic is shown for 1 week after the selected date, as this is in the past)
   - Codewars, Today's date (1 month from the selected date)
   - Codewars, Two months in the future, on the same date of the month as today (3 months from the selected date)